Scott Haines, DC

 Justin Dean, DC

 Passionate, and devoted to continuing education, Justin follows the latest research in evidence-based practice techniques.
-He is certified in Functional Range Release, which he uses for treating stubborn injuries, often in conjunction with Stecco Fascial Manipulation, and also practices Dynamic Muscular Stabilization, Selective Functional Movement Assessment, Kinesio Tape, and fascial cupping.
+Justin is certified in Functional Range Release, which emphasizes treating stubborn injuries that he uses in conjunction with Stecco Fascial Manipulation to enhance individualized treatment.
+Other treatment techniques include Dynamic Muscular Stabilization, Selective Functional Movement Assessment, Kinesio Tape, and fascial cupping.

-An avid lover of the outdoors, in his spare time, Justin can be found running trails in Forest Park with his wife and dog.
+In his spare time, Justin is an avid lover of the outdoors, and can be found running trails in Forest Park.
 He also enjoys hiking, cross-country skiing, and kayaking around Mt.
 Hood.Learn more about chiropractic.